Australian SCREEN STORIES

 ARE IMPORTANT TO AUSTRALIANS

-In the last three years, Australian television programs have accounted for all spots on the annual list of top 20 titles.
+Research undertaken in 2011 showed that in the previous three years, Australian television programs have accounted for all spots on the annual list of top 20 titles.
 Packed to the Rafters has been the highest-rating drama during this time, attracting approximately two million viewers on average per episode.1

 For feature films, Screen Australia's 2011 Beyond the Box Office analysis of cumulative viewings shows that locally produced films released 2007–09 have been viewed by Australians over 100 million times across the whole first release lifecycle from cinema, to DVD/Blu-ray video, free-to-air and subscription television.2

 Indicators such as these provide useful quantitative information about Australians' consumption of their own screen stories.
 However, more qualitative aspects – how they feel about these stories – are less easy to measure.

 To better understand these less tangible aspects, Screen Australia commissioned original research that asked Australians about the importance they placed on Australian narrative screen content – feature films, television dramas and documentaries.
 The research surveyed 1,002 people aged over 14 years, weighted to be representative of the population in terms of age, gender and residential location.3

 Overall, 91 per cent of people believed it was quite important or very important that Australia had a film and television industry producing local content.
 Just one per cent stated it was not important at all.
 The pattern was similar across all age groups.
 Even among people classified as 'low' consumers of Australian content, 87 per cent felt it was at least 'quite important'.